alexisbellot/Bounding/README.md

 # Bounding
-Estimators for Bounding the Effect of Policies: A Graphical Approach
+This repository contains Estimators for Bounding the Effect of Policies: A Graphical Approach